open-sauced/intro/docs/CONTRIBUTING.md

 You can always ask for help in the `🍕opensauced-contributors-chat` channel on our community [Discord](https://discord.com/invite/U2peSNf23P) or [GitHub Discussions](https://github.com/open-sauced/intro/discussions) if you get stuck while working on your changes or need clarification.

+## Pull Requests (PRs)

+We actively welcome your PRs.
+However, you must ensure that **you are assigned** to an existing issue before working on changes, and you need to **link your work to the issue in your PR template**.

 ## Getting Started

 ### Setup the Project Locally